Shivanand-Magadum1/Books_Mongobd_CRUD_operations/README.md

-# CRUD Operations Using MongoDB and FastAPI
+# CRUD operations for books using FastAPI and MongoDB

 ### create virtual environment